copsTvFan/cops-episode-guide/guide.md

 **Palm Beach County, FL 18**

 - (8:47 PM Man with a Knife) District 1 -- Corporal John Cogburn says with the Marine division they have a wide environment to cover from the city to the cane fields.
 A disturbance at a traffic stop.
-A suspect hides in foliage; prostitution sting; stolen vehicle.
+- A suspect hides in foliage
+- prostitution sting
+- stolen vehicle.

 ### CP-1408